Abstract by Madison Rhoades

 Comparison of Vibrational State Density to Energy in Fluorobenzene to Determine Gateway Modes

-Work in our lab focuses on determining the rates of complex gaseous reactions, like combustion, by understanding of how the density of molecular vibrational state affect the energy transfer probability distribution function, P(E,E’).
-Work suggests that gateway modes, vibrational energy states that have a greater probability of transferring collisional energy, have a large impact of vibrational state density and thus P(E,E’).
-These states are determined by comparing the vibrational state density to the vibrational energy.
-Vibrational state densities of fluorobenzene molecules are being calculated to determine their gateway modes and results will be compared to experimental studies, to determine if this is an efficient method to determine gateway modes.
+Work in our lab focuses on determining the rates of complex gaseous reactions, like combustion, through developing a more comprehensive model.
+Specifically, understanding how the density of molecular vibrational states affect the energy transfer probability distribution function, P(E,E’).
+Work suggests that certain vibrational energy states have a greater probability of transferring collisional energy.
+These “gateway modes” are low frequency modes with out-of-plain motion and appear to have a large influence on how vibrational state density changes with energy.
+Anharmonic vibrational state densities of fluorobenzene molecules are being calculated to determine if gateway characteristics are potentially related to anharmonic coupling between the gateway mode and the other vibrational modes of the molecule.